On the Road (George Carlin album)

-On the Road is the eighth album released by American comedian George Carlin.
-It was recorded on October 3, 1976 at the Dorothy Chandler Pavilion in Los Angeles, California, and released in April 1977.
-The album was also included as part of the 1999 The Little David Years (1971-1977) box set.
+On the Road is an album by the American comedian George Carlin, released in 1977.
+It was recorded on October 3, 1976, at the Dorothy Chandler Pavilion in Los Angeles, California.
+It peaked at No. 90 on the Billboard 200.
+The album was included as part of the 1999 The Little David Years (1971-1977) box set.

 The original LP included a "libretto" - a word-for-word transcript of the album.

-On the Road would be Carlin's last album for three years because he suffered a heart attack in 1978 and took some time off afterwards before he would release A Place for My Stuff in 1981.
+On the Road would be Carlin's last album for three years, due to a heart attack in 1978.

 A warning label that says "R: Recommended Adult Listening" appears on the cover of the album.
-This was an early example of warning people that albums contain questionable content before the Parental Advisory label was invented.